Affordable warmth and health

 The Wakefield Affordable Warmth Partnership meets every three months to discuss progress on pledges to the charter and also provides a forum to discuss:

-Join our partnership, submit an expression of interest/joining form
+submit an expression of interest/joining form

 Current Members of the Wakefield Affordable Warmth partnership who have signed up to the charter and given a pledge include:

 Wakefield Council Sustainability Team

 If you agree with us that everyone in the Wakefield district should live in a warm, healthy and energy efficient home, then sign-up to the principles of the